Are you having trouble applying your primer, foundation, and concealer like a pro?

 - Blends easily into the skin

-TIP: If you have dry skin, you can use a lightweight face oil as a primer.
+TIP: If you have dry skin, use a lightweight face oil as a primer.

 How To Apply Foundation?

 After your primer has been set, it’s time to apply your foundation.

 The foundation comes in many formulas, so choosing one that works well with your skin type is essential.